updatecli/updatemonitor/README.md

 ### Agent

-The Updash agent is responsible to run Updatecli on each Update manifest retrieved from the mongo database and then store it back with the result updated.
+The Updash agent is responsible to run Updatecli for each "Update manifest" retrieved from the database.
+Then it stores back the updated result.
-The update manifest used by Updash only allow maximum one scm configuration and one source manifest.
+The "update manifest" used by Updash only allow maximum one scm configuration and one source manifest.
+I doesn't make sense in the context of Updash to run condition or targets.

-IMPORTANT: All credentials required by an `Updatemanifest`, must be configured in the Updash agent.
+IMPORTANT: At the moment, all credentials required by an `Updatemanifest`, must be configured in the Updash agent.
 This includes docker credentials, envrironment variables, ssh keys,...

 ## Settings
 Both Updash agent and Updash server relies on the same setting file.
+As in the following example.
+Please note that dashboard configuration is directly uploaded in the database.
+And, any configuration file change will overide the same dashboard data in the database.

 ```
 # Specific Server settings